 Espana '82 holds a special place in the hearts of C.F.
 Classics.
-Whilst we can remember a lot of Argentina'78, Espana '82 is the first World Cup that we can vividly remember everything about.
-For starters, it was the first of the Panini World Cup albums that everyone at school had really been into, with schooldays a frenzy of swapping and using your tuck-shop money to try and get even more stickers.
+Whilst we can remember a lot of Argentina '78, Espana '82 is the first World Cup that we can vividly remember everything about.
+For starters, it was the first of the Panini World Cup albums that everyone at school had really been into, with schooldays turning into a frenzy of swapping and using your tuck-shop money to try and get even more stickers.
 The remainder of the school day was torture, waiting for the final bell to ring so that you could rushing home to catch the afternoon kick-off, then quickly have some tea and a quick kickabout before watching the evening match, all watched in a blaze of sunshine, both at home and in Spain.